Close Give Feedback

 May 2013

 Q. I am experimenting with blue colours for our bedroom.
 We also have a large metal wardrobe door that I imagined as a light green maybe even a lime.
-I have tried Resene Windtalker - but perhaps it is too dark/risky for the walls and I like Resene Lynch but don't think it will work with green or lime?
+I have tried Resene Windtalker - but perhaps it is too dark/risky for the walls and I like Resene Lynchpin but don't think it will work with green or lime?
 Any suggestions for the wardrobe doors that is light but not beige brown or too dull?

 A. I like your thoughts in regard colours for the bedroom walls and wardrobe doors.
 Some colours you might like to try are: Resene Awash and Resene Hypnotic, Resene Bermuda Grey and Resene Deco, Resene Waterfront and Resene Celery and Resene Soft Apple, Resene El Nino and Resene First Light.